James outduels Curry with a triple-double as Lakers take double-OT thriller vs. Warriors 145-144

+“Just trying to control myself first and foremost as a basketball fan,” he said.
+“They should be real happy in New York, this was a hell of a basketball game, a high-level basketball game.
+Two legends going back and forth, two great organizations.
+It was fun to be a part of.
+It’s just one of those wins where it showed our character.
+Our group is really coming together.”

-Curry hit a go-ahead 3-pointer with 4.7 seconds left in the second OT and made another over Anthony Davis with 1:22 to go on the way to 46 points with a season-high nine 3s.
+Curry hit a go-ahead 3-pointer with 4.7 seconds left in the second OT and sunk the one over Davis with 1:22 to go on the way to 46 points with a season-high nine 3s.

 James scored 12 points in the two OT periods and recorded his third triple-double of the season and 110th of his career.
 Davis added 29 points and 13 rebounds.